Valuative invariants for large classes of matroids

 The formula of the statement follows from the fact that $[t^i]\mathrm{W}_{\U_{k,n}}(t) = \binom{n}{i}$ for all $i<k$, and that the expression in \eqref{eq:W_diff} vanishes whenever $r>i$. \end{proof}

 At first glance this result might seem rather tautological, but notice that we are expressing the number of flats of each rank only in terms of the number of stressed subsets of each rank and size.
-In particular, we see already that the $\mathrm{W}$-polynomial of an elementary split matroid has much less structure than for a paving matroid.
-In the paving case, we only have to consider $r=k-1$, and since the polynomial~$\mathrm{W}$ is invariant under simplification for loopless matroids, each term in the parentheses in the above sum of polynomials reduces to $\mathrm{W}_{\U_{k,h+1}}(t) - \mathrm{W}_{\U_{1,1}}(t)\mathrm{W}_{\U_{k-1,h}}(t)$ which is equal to $\bigl(\binom{h}{k-1}-1\bigr)\,t^{k-1}$ by Pascal's identity.

-We tried to use Theorem \ref{thm:whitney-for-split} to produce a massive list of $\mathrm{W}$-polynomials of matroids.
-This seems a reasonable approach to build a potential counterexample for the various versions of Conjecture \ref{conj:rota-unimodality}.
-If the reader, however, believes the conjecture is true, we suggest to begin with elementary split matroids.
-Theorem \ref{thm:whitney-for-split} might serve as a starting point, even if it is challenging to understand which values for $\uplambda_{r,h}$ are feasible; see the discussion in Section~\ref{sec:last-section}.
+We used Theorem~\ref{thm:whitney-for-split} to produce an extensive list of $\mathrm{W}$-polynomials of matroids.
+As said before, our motivation was that this idea appeared to be a plausible approach to try to construct potential counterexamples to Rota's conjecture.
+Despite the fact that we were not able to find any such counterexamples, we believe the above formulas are worth to be included here.